PhilippSpiess/DistRobotics/README.md

 ### 8. Reinforce the model weights using real robot data (Human Feedback)

-TODO: Sending arrays of state-action-rewards tuples to a dedicated server for centralized training
+TODO: Sending arrays of state-action-rewards tuples to a dedicated server for centralised training

 ### 9. Use vision

+TODO: Connect the cameras

 Setup 2 background processes on the PI: